Music and the Shopper

 This may be one of the few times we actually notice the songs being played as we shop.
 But it’s there—music has been played in retail settings for decades, if not longer.
 I don’t know about you, but unless it’s being played particularly loudly, most of the time I’m able to tune it out.
 So why do retailers continue to play music?
 Is it simply to create a certain mood and atmosphere?

 Ambience may certainly be part of the equation, but there is more.
 Consumer psychologists study the how and why people buys products and services.
 They explore topics such as marketing and product placement, the motivations and emotions underlying purchasing decisions, and environmental variables, including the use of music.

 Although many formal research studies don’t begin to emerge until the 1980s, there is a long history of exploring the impact of background music in retail settings, with a particular interest in seeing whether music can be used to increase business sales.
-Brunner summarized the early research in a review published in the Journal of Marketing in 1990.
+Bruner summarized the early research in a review published in the Journal of Marketing in 1990.
 In essence, he connects the ideas that:

 - humans have emotional reactions to music;

 - different elements of music such as time, pitch, and texture can elicit different emotional responses (e.g. low pitches are associated with serious and sad emotions whereas high pitches are associated with humorous and happy emotions); and